 Replace Lead Service Pipes to Reduce Your Risk of Lead Exposure

 DC Water encourages the full replacement of lead service pipes in public space and private property through our voluntary lead service pipe replacement program.
-Property owners interested in replacing a lead service pipe can work with DC Water to replace the entire pipe on public and private property.
 If a property owner meets specific requirements and agrees to pay for the pipe replacement on private property, DC Water will coordinate and replace the portion in public space at the same time.

 For more information about voluntary lead service pipe replacements, contact Customer Service at (202) 354-3600 or email email@example.com.